•

 Rants

 Teleological arguments for the existence of god are my favorite theological debates.
 Not because I agree with them in how they are typically applied.
 And not because they are good logical arguments as usually outlined.
-Rather, amongst all the approaches to “prove†or explain god’s existence, teleological arguments 1) have […]
+Rather, amongst all the approaches to prove or explain god’s existence, teleological arguments 1) have a hint of evidence-based thinking […]

 • 1 Comment